J.P. Crawford Player Props: Mariners vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs allowed (67 total, one per game).
+- The Angels rank 15th in baseball in home runs allowed (69 total, 1.1 per game).

-- Ohtani (5-2) gets the starting nod for the Angels in his eighth start of the season.
-He has a 3.30 ERA in 71 2/3 innings pitched, with 96 strikeouts.
+- Sandoval makes the start for the Angels, his 12th of the season.
+He is 3-5 with a 4.14 ERA and 40 strikeouts in 58 2/3 innings pitched.

-- In his most recent appearance -- out of the bullpen on Saturday -- the right-hander threw six innings against the Houston Astros, allowing five earned runs while surrendering nine hits.
+- The left-hander's most recent time out was on Saturday against the Houston Astros, when he tossed 3 1/3 innings, surrendering six earned runs while allowing eight hits.

+- The 26-year-old has put up an ERA of 4.14, with 6.1 strikeouts per nine innings, in 11 games this season.
+Opponents have a .248 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.